m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 Possible defenses against this type of attack include preventing IP address spoofing by using appropriate filtering rules and disabling the ability of a DNS resolver to resolve queries from arbitrary locations on the internet.

 ## DNSSEC DNS Security
-One of the major reasons for DNS’s vulnerabilities is the lack of authentication.
+One of the major reasons for DNS's vulnerabilities is the lack of authentication.

 The **DNSSEC protocol** adds authentication to DNS responses by adding signatures to the responses that are returned for each DNS reply.